 CTA measures certain investments that do not have a readily determinable fair value using NAV as a practical expedient.
 These investments are generally structured as limited partnerships with an investment manager and are created by raising pools of capital from investors that will be invested according to one or more specific investment strategies.
 Investors commit capital to the fund, and as the investment manager identifies investment opportunities, the committed capital is called to purchase the investments.

-The following table displays information regarding investments that use NAV per share (or equivalent) as their fair value measurement:
+The following table displays information regarding investments that use NAV per share (or equivalent) as their fair value measurement as of December 31, 2017 and 2016 (in thousands of dollars):